3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 ### Most importantly, you should read this [NVIDIA](https://wiki.archlinux.org/index.php/NVIDIA), [NVIDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus), [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee)
 The links above are very important, because depending on your card, you might need different drivers, although for ThinkPad P51, what you'll read below should work without problems.

+### UPDATE 2020

+Skype is using gnome keyring in order to authenticate the user, without having to retype the real skype password all the time.
+After the GPU / display drivers update, I noticed that doesn't work anymore.

+The fix is, add `dbus-update-activation-environment --systemd DISPLAY` to `~/.xinitrc`

 ---------------------

 - Install the driver: `sudo pacman -S nvidia-lts lib32-nvidia-utils nvidia-settings`